All babies are offered screening tests to check if they have a health condition.

 Why are these tests done?

-Although most babies are born healthy, a few may have rare conditions that can only be picked up after birth.
-Some tests can prevent disability and allow a better quality of life for your baby.
+Although most babies are born healthy, a few may have serious, rare health conditions that can only be picked up after birth.
+Finding these health conditions as soon as possible ensures early treatment to prevent ill health.

 It's important that you understand the reasons for screening, and what might happen if you choose not to have the tests.